 4. Responsive & Smooth- With no belt stretch you feel the direct transfer of power in every stroke.
 Feel like you’re gliding on your ride.

-5. Lighter- Belts are about twice as light as a chain.
-Belts are about 80% lighter than a chain, and the sprockets are only slightly heavier.
+5. Lighter- Belt drives are about half the weight of chain drives.
+The belts themselves are about 25% of the weight of a chain, and the sprockets are only slightly heavier.

 6. Quiet- The belt drive is so quiet you’ll forget it’s even there.